eriksvedang/eriksvedang.github.io/_posts/2024-09-08-shodan-before-forty.md

 No, this has nothing to do with my expected lifespan (I hope).
 Rather, what I couldn't stop thinking about was a bet I made with myself a couple of years ago.
-But let's start at the beginning.
+But let's back up a bit.

 *Go* is a completely fascinating game (check out its [wikipedia page](https://en.m.wikipedia.org/wiki/Go_(game)) if you don't know